Tab completion¶

 mkdir -p $completion_dir

 # (2) Write completion scripts.
-Note that the name of the completion script must
+The name of the completion script must match

 python 01_functions.py --tyro-write-completion bash ${completion_dir}/01_functions.py